The Air Patrol: Plot

 Langdon is captured through Mary's innocent revelation of a secret message, but she discovers Revere's true nature.
 She also realizes Langdon's real purpose.
 Both are captured, with Langdon bound hand-and-foot and locked in a shack.
 When Revere forces Mary onto his aircraft, Langdon escapes in time to give chase to Revere and overpowers the smugglers.

-Langdon not only is restored to his position in the Air Patrol, he also wins the girl.
+Langdon not only is restored to his position in the Air Patrol, he also wins the affection of the young woman.